 Journals are increasingly requesting the submission of a “graphical” or “visual abstract” alongside the body of the article.
 This is a single, concise, pictorial and visual summary of the main findings of the article.
-This could either be the concluding figure from the article or a figure that is specially designed for the purpose, which captures the content of the article for readers at a single glance.
+It could either be the concluding figure from the article or better still a figure that is specially designed for the purpose, which captures the content of the article for readers at a single glance.
 Please see examples below.

-The graphical abstract will be displayed in online search result lists, the online contents list and the online article, but will not (yet) appear in the article PDF file or print.
+The graphical abstract will be displayed in online search result lists, the online contents list and the article on ScienceDirect, but will typically not appear in the article PDF file or print.

-Authors must provide an image that clearly represents the work described in the paper.
-A key figure from the original paper, summarising the content can also be submitted as a graphical abstract.
+Authors must provide an original image that clearly represents the work described in the paper.
 Graphical abstracts should be submitted as a separate file in the submission system by selecting “graphical abstracts" from the drop-down list when uploading files.
 Please note that, just as each paper should be unique, so each graphical abstract should also be unique.

-- Image size: Please provide an image with a minimum of 531 x 1328 pixels (hxw) using a minimum resolution of 300 dpi.
-If you are submitting a larger image then please use the same ratio (200 high x 500 wide).
-Please note that your image will be scaled proportionally to fit in the available window on ScienceDirect; a 500 by 200 pixel rectangle.
+- Image size: please provide an image with a minimum of 1328 x 531 pixels (w x h) using a minimum resolution of 300 dpi.
+If you are submitting a larger image, please use the same ratio (500 wide x 200 high).
+Please note that your image will be scaled proportionally to fit in the available window on ScienceDirect: a 500 by 200-pixel rectangle.

-- Font: Please use Times, Arial, Courier or Symbol font with a large enough font size as the image will be reduced in size for the Table of Contents to fit a window of 200 pixels high.
+- Font: please use Times, Arial, Courier or Symbol with a large enough font size as the image will be reduced in size for the table of contents to fit a window 200 pixels high.

 - File type: preferred file types are TIFF, EPS, PDF or MS Office files.